OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Trendlines.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 Use the **[Add](PowerPoint.Trendlines.Add.md)** method to create a new trendline and add it to the series.
 The following example adds a linear trendline to the first series for the first chart in the active document.